About the Awards

 To ensure we do justice to all the nominations we receive, the judging process is thorough and, inevitably, takes time to complete.

-Our Sifting Panel reviews all the nominations to prepare a shortlist of around 40 from the original 350+, and these are then reviewed in more detail by our final Judging Panel.
-Both panels include representatives of our Trustees, together with current and former senior managers from prisons, probation and youth justice.
+Our Sifting Panel reviews all the nominations to get a shortlist of around 40 from the 350 or so we get each year.
+They are then reviewed in more detail by our final Judging Panel.
+Both panels include representatives of our Trustees, as well as current and former senior managers from prisons, probation and youth justice.